Sara1729/PCA-from-VCF-files/README.md

 1. Loads the eigenvector file.
 2. Calculates the Mahalanobis distance for each sample using the first 10 PCs.
-3. Sets a threshold based on the Chi-squared distribution (using the 0.999 quantile and 10 degrees of freedom).
+3. Sets a threshold based on the Chi-squared distribution (e.g. 0.999 quantile and n degrees of freedom/number of principal components).
 4. Flags any sample exceeding the threshold as an outlier.
 5. Generates a PC1 vs. PC2 plot highlighting the outliers.
 6. Creates a text file (`outliers_to_remove.txt`) containing the IDs of the samples to be removed.